-Jenelle Evans Faces Backlash After David Eason Makes ‘F****t’ Comment Towards Dr. Drew On ‘Teen Mom 2’ Reunion
+Jenelle Evans Faces Backlash After David Eason Makes Lewd Comment Toward Dr. Drew On ‘Teen Mom 2’ Reunion

-Jenelle Evans and her husband, David Eason, are under fire on Twitter for his on-air comments towards Dr. Drew Pinsky at the Teen Mom 2 Season 8 reunion.
+Jenelle Evans and her husband, David Eason, are under fire on Twitter for his on-air comments toward Dr. Drew Pinsky at the Teen Mom 2 Season 8 reunion.

-As fans saw on Monday night, David Eason became highly upset after his aggression issues were brought up by host Dr. Drew Pinsky and before proclaiming that he and his wife would be leaving production, he took aim at the doctor in a highly offensive way.
+As fans saw on Monday night, David Eason became highly upset after his aggression issues were brought up by host Dr. Drew Pinsky, and before proclaiming that he and his wife would be leaving production, he took aim at the doctor in a highly offensive way.

 “He’s probably a f****t,” David Eason said from backstage, as revealed by Radar Online earlier this week.

 David Eason went on to shame Dr. Drew Pinsky for allegedly making Jenelle Evans cry and painting him as someone who hurts everybody.
 He then refused to sit down and answer questions from the doctor and threatened to tell him how he really feels.
-Shortly thereafter, Jenelle Evans said that she had to leave set with David Eason or he would consider her unsupportive.
+Shortly thereafter, Jenelle Evans said that she had to leave the set with David Eason or he would consider her unsupportive.

-After the episode aired, fans began flooding Jenelle Evans with comments on her Twitter and Instagram pages about the shocking comments and behavior from her husband and one of those people was Farrah Abraham’s on-again, off-again boyfriend Simon Saran.
+After the episode aired, fans began flooding Jenelle Evans with comments on her Twitter and Instagram pages about the shocking comments and behavior from her husband, and one of those people was Farrah Abraham’s on-again, off-again boyfriend Simon Saran.

 “[Apparently] #TeenMom promotes people calling those that like the same sex f****ts!”
 Saran wrote in a message on November 15.